BollinsureBusinessGroup Health Insurance

 Group health insurance explained clearly

-California law (SB 1137) requires employers offering group health insurance to contribute at least 50% of the employee-only monthly premium.
-This is the legal minimum.
+Many California small-group carriers and plan structures require employers to contribute at least 50% of the employee-only monthly premium.
+This is a common market floor.
 Most competitive California employers contribute 75-100% of the employee premium to attract and retain quality employees.

 California allows employer groups as small as 1 employee to access group health insurance in certain cases.
 Groups of 1-100 employees access the small group market regulated by California.
-Groups of 101+ employees access the large group market.
 Through Covered California for Small Business (CCSB), groups of 1-100 can access multiple carrier options.

 HMO plans require a primary care physician and referrals — lowest premiums, limited network.
 PPO plans allow direct specialist access and some out-of-network coverage — most flexible, higher premiums.
 HDHP plans have lower premiums but higher deductibles — paired with an HSA for pre-tax medical savings.
 Each has a place depending on your workforce and budget.